Part of the Faculty of STEM

-My name is Mr Jones and I am the mathematics subject lead at Milton Primary Academy.
-My role is to ensure that the teaching and learning of mathematics across our academy is relevant, engaging and enables all children to fulfil their potential.
+Our names are Miss Redford and Miss Holmes and we are the mathematics subject leads at Milton Primary Academy.
+Our role is to ensure that the teaching and learning of mathematics across our academy is relevant, engaging and enables all children to fulfil their potential.

-I believe that mathematics is an essential tool for everyday life and at Milton Primary we are committed to ensuring that children have a positive attitude towards their work in this area, as well as being competent and having confidence in their understanding and application of mathematical knowledge, concepts and skills.
-Most importantly though, my role as mathematics subject lead means that I’m always striving to ensure that each and every member of our academy community has the opportunity to appreciate just how magical maths can be!
+We believe that mathematics is an essential tool for everyday life and at Milton Primary we are committed to ensuring that children have a positive attitude towards their work in this area, as well as being competent and having confidence in their understanding and application of mathematical knowledge, concepts and skills.
+Most importantly though, our role as mathematics subject leads means that we are always striving to ensure that each and every member of our academy community has the opportunity to appreciate just how magical maths can be!

-In line with my own ethos and current best practice, mathematics at Milton is taught using mastery curriculum, that we have adapted to meet the needs our our academy.
-We also use a CPA (concrete, pictorial, abstract) approach wherever possible, and I’m proud of the fact that our amazing team take every opportunity to provide our children with hands-on activities that develop the skills of recall, fluency, reasoning and problem solving.
+In line with my own ethos and current best practice, mathematics at Milton is taught using mastery curriculum, that we have adapted to meet the needs of our academy.
+We also use a CPA (concrete, pictorial, abstract) approach wherever possible, and we are proud of the fact that our amazing team take every opportunity to provide our children with hands-on activities that develop the skills of recall, fluency, reasoning and problem solving.

-As mathematics subject leader, I am confident, knowledgeable and enthusiastic and my passion for the subject can be traced right back to my experiences of mathematics whilst at school.
-My favourite aspects of mathematics are measurement and statistics, as the knowledge and skills that we develop in these areas are used frequently across our curriculum, but most often in science lessons, and this is another subject area of which I am particularly passionate about!
+As mathematics subject leaders, we are confident, knowledgeable and enthusiastic and our passions for the subject can be traced right back to our own experiences of mathematics whilst at school.
+Our favourite aspects of mathematics are measurement and statistics, as the knowledge and skills that we develop in these areas are used frequently across our curriculum!

 In the Early Years Foundation Stage, we teach mathematics through the mathematics strand of the Early Years Foundation Stage Framework.